-iStaging kindly offered me to try out their ultimate package.
-It allows you to create a virtual tour with not only a dedicated 360 camera, but you can even use your own phone along with the special equipment they will happily send out to you completely free.
+iStaging In Depth Review of their ultimate package. iStaging kindly offered me to try out their ultimate package which allows you to create a virtual tour with not only a dedicated 360 camera, but you can even use your own phone.

 What you get:

 - Carry pouch

 - Charging cable

 - Up to 3 Tours Hosted, with a max of 3 panoramas per tour.

 - 360° Camera Import – Upload equirectangular panoramas captured with any 360 camera.

 - NEW TourRing App